unconst/BitTensor/README.md

 The standard scheme for learning a representation is as follows.
 First, the raw text is tokenized, for instance at the word[32], sentence[31], or byte level[7], to create a sequence of discrete tokens T = (t1, t2, . . . , tn ).
 The modeling task consists in learning a representation for that sequence f(T) = f(t1, t2, . . . , tn).

 Our representation function can be trained in any number of supervised or unsupervised forms.
-However, commonly this is achieved in an unsupervised manner, where a Neural Network archietecture parameterixzed by θ, and trains f(T) to help predict other tokens T' in its near context.
+However, commonly this is achieved in an unsupervised manner, where a Neural Network architecture parameterized by θ, and trains f(T) to help predict other tokens T' in its near context.

 <p align="center">  maximize ∏ P (T' | f(T)) </p>